manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

 This app consists of an input field for numbers.
 If a number is entered and submitted with the **enter** key, the number is written into state within the `values` field.
 In this case, this state corresponds to an array which will hold all the numbers we have entered.
-The component will then iterate through all of the numbers entered and then renders a `FibonacciNumber` component which will receive each of this values.
+The component will then iterate through all of the numbers entered and then renders a `FibonacciNumber` component which will receive each of these values.

 The `FibonacciNumber` component will then calculate the corresponding Fibonacci number for the entered number and display it to the user.
 Depending on the number and computational power, it might take some time to calculate this number \(on my PC it took about 2-3 seconds for the 40th Fibonacci number\).